-Moving to college was the first time I was without animals so I started volunteering with a no kill animal shelter called Brother Wolf in Asheville, NC.
-This not only helped with the stress of college life but it started me on the path that led me here.
-I did the normal activities first, such as cleaning, laundry, and dog walking.
+College was the first time I didn’t live with pets so I started volunteering with a no-kill animal shelter to get some time with animals.
+This helped with the stress of college life and also taught me so much about animal welfare.
+I started with just cleaning, laundry, and walking dogs.
 After 50 hours of volunteer service I was trained on walking difficult dogs, socializing cats, and monitoring the feral cat colony next door.
 This is when I realized that I want to work in animal welfare.
-There are so many sob stories that just broke my heart.
-I volunteered every week at Brother Wolf all four years I lived in Asheville and contributed hundreds of hours to their cause working with both cats and dogs.

-After college I moved to Durham where I have been living, working, and volunteering for the last three years.
-This time I volunteer as a foster mom.
-I started out working with mostly to semi-feral kittens but sometimes to a family or an adult cat.
+I graduated with a B.S. in Biology and moved to Durham, NC where I have been living, working, and volunteering for the last four years.
+This time I volunteer as a foster mom for cats and kittens.
+I started with mostly adult cats or semi-feral kittens.
 These cats came from the community, either abandoned cats or cats found outside.
-I learned more about the overburdened shelter system and the role euthanasia plays in keeping them running.
+I learned more about the overburdened shelter system and the role euthanasia plays in keeping these shelters running smoothly.
 I moved to a rescue that takes cats from shelters instead of the community so that I could save cats from that unnecessary end.
+I have fostered over 35 cats and kittens in the past four years and I will continue to save cats from an unnecessary end for the foreseeable future.
 Fostering brings me so much joy and satisfaction.
-I strive to continue to contribute in this way for the foreseeable future.

-I was inspired to take a course on cat behavior not only because it made my household a calmer place but I now had the time to really dive in and learn as much as possible.
-I had done a lot of things intuitively up until then and I wanted to learn the facts and research behind the suggestions and old-wives tales I have followed.
-I have completed over 17 self-study courses found on the IAABC (International Association of Animal Behavior Consultants) website for members.
-I have obtained this experience and knowledge increase my ability to help animals survive in the shelter system and I would like to share this knowledge with cats already in their forever homes.
+I was inspired to take a course on cat behavior to help make my home calmer and more comfortable for my fosters who were often very stressed and scared.
+I had done a lot of things intuitively up until then and I wanted to learn about the science behind the old-wives tales I had followed.
+I have completed over 36 continuing education hours in cat and companion animal behavior with the help of IAABC (International Association of Animal Behavior Consultants).
+I have obtained this experience and knowledge to increase my ability to help animals survive in the shelter system and I would like to share this knowledge with cats already in their forever homes.
 I do this in the hope of keeping cats out of the shelter system.
-I have had clients who put re-homing or surrendering as an option if the behavior did not stop and I am happy to say that I have never had a client that chose that option!
-I understand that there may be a case at some point where that may have to happen and I am open to working with the owner to rehome them in the most ethical way possible.
+There have been clients that put re-homing or surrendering as an option if the behavior did not stop and I am proud to say that I have never had a client that chose that option!
+I understand that there may be a case at some point where that will happen and I am open to working with the owner to rehome them in the most ethical way possible.